nrinaudo/kantan.csv/docs/src/main/tut/rows_as_case_classes.md

 layout: default
 title:  "Decoding rows as case classes"
 section: tutorial
+sort: 4
 ---

 ## Overview
-In a [previous tutorial](02-rows_as_tuples), we saw how to decode CSV rows into tuples.
+In a [previous tutorial](rows_as_tuples), we saw how to decode CSV rows into tuples.
 This is useful, but we sometimes want a more specific type - a `Point` instead of an `(Int, Int)`, say.
 Case classes lend themselves well to such scenarios, and kantan.csv has various mechanisms to support them.